 Note that the $\kappa_1$ is increasing, but $\kappa_2$ is decreasing.
 This implies that the $\kappa_1$ is a rarefaction wave, and the $\kappa_2$ is a shock wave.
 The regularization of the initial data is then given in Figure \ref{fig77}.

 The characteristic velocities at the points from a through e are given by

-Thus all points are separated with increasing distances between them.
+Thus, all points are separated with increasing distances between them.
 This implies that the system with this regularized initial data has a global solution (see Figure \ref{fig27}).
 The numerical simulations are shown in Figure \ref{fig27}.

 The solution $u(x,y,t)$ consists of line-solitons and parabolic-solitons listed in the table below.
-In the table, the points $Y_\alpha$ for $\alpha=a,b,\ldots, e$ are given by $Y_\alpha(T)=V_{\alpha}T$ with $V_\alpha$ in \eqref{Vg}.
-In particular, the point $Y_c$ corresponds to the resonant interaction point.
+In the table, $Y_\alpha$ for the points $\alpha=a,b,\ldots, e$ are given by $Y_\alpha(T)=V_{\alpha}T$ with $V_\alpha$ in \eqref{Vg}.
+In particular, $Y_c$ corresponds to the resonant interaction point.
 It is also interesting to note that two parabolic-solitons in $(Y_e,Y_d)$ and $(Y_b,Y_a)$ are the same $[4]$-soliton, and the part of the parabola is replaced by two line-solitons, $[2,4]$ and $[3,4]$ in the Y-soliton.

 Noting that $Y_e(T)\to-\infty$ and $Y_b(T)\to+\infty$ as $T\to\infty$, we can see that the asymptotic solution $u_0(x,y,t)$ in \eqref{localstability} is given by the Y-soliton of type $\pi=(2,3,1)$ (see Section \ref{sec:Y}).